 It’s currently unknown whether other series 12 writers like Vinay Patel, Pete McTighe, Ed Hime, Maxine Alderton, Charlene James or Nina Metivier will also return, or whether series 11’s Malorie Blackman and Joy Wilkinson could make a comeback.

 Doctor Who is available to stream on BBC iPlayer and Netflix.
 Looking for something else to watch?
-Check out our guide to the best TV series on Netflix and best movies on Netflix, visit our TV Guide, or find out about upcoming new TV shows 2020.
+Check out our guide to the best TV series on Netflix and best movies on Netflix, or visit our TV Guide.